Azure/aca-java-runtimes-workshop/workshop.md

 }
 ```
 Then, all our tests go into the `SpringbootResourceTest` class.
-Create the `SpringbootResourceTest` class under the same package that `SpringbootApplicationTests`.
+Create the `SpringbootResourceTest.java` class under the same package that `SpringbootApplicationTests`.

 ```java
 package io.containerapps.javaruntime.workshop.springboot;